yf0726/Project/README.md

 # The structure of repo

 Master Branch
-1. Input data: allrecipes_df.csv food_df.csv, foodnetwork_df.csv, TotalHtml2Page.csv, yummly_df.csv
+1. Input data: allrecipes_df.csv, food_df.csv, foodnetwork_df.csv, TotalHtml2Page.csv, yummly_df.csv
-2. Parsing files: allrecipes_parsing.py, food_parsing.py, foodnetwork_parsing.py, move_webpages_to_folders.py, yummly_parsing.py
+2. Parsing scripts: allrecipes_parsing.py, food_parsing.py, foodnetwork_parsing.py, move_webpages_to_folders.py, yummly_parsing.py
 3. Milestone_2.ipynb

-`Input data` folder include dataset we download and extract through .py in Parsing files;
+`Input data` folder includes datasets we download and extract through `.py` scripts in Parsing scripts;

-`Parsing files` folder include 1 preprocessing and 4 web scraping code with comments.
+`Parsing scripts` folder includes one preprocessing and four web scraping script code with comments.
 We put them together to make our notebook clear and make more space for analysis;

-`Milestone_2.ipynb` clean and analyze dataset we have and clearly show our thought.
+`Milestone_2.ipynb` clean and analyze data we have and thus show our way to implement the data in ML3.

 # Pipeline of ML2